Skip to Main Content

 VII.
 Evidence-Based Reasoning

 Assignments often ask you to express your own point of view about the research problem.
 However, what is valued in academic writing is that statements are based on evidence-based reasoning.
-This refers to possessing a clear understanding of the pertinent body of knowledge and academic debates that exist within, and often external to, your discipline concerning the topic.
+This refers to possessing a clear understanding of the pertinent body of knowledge and academic debates that exist within, and often external to, your discipline in regards to the topic.
 You need to support your arguments with evidence from scholarly [i.e., academic or peer-reviewed] sources.
 It should be an objective stance presented as a logical argument; the quality of the evidence you cite will determine the strength of your argument.
-The objective is to convince the reader of the validity of your thoughts through a well-documented, coherent, and logically structured piece of writing.
+The overarching objective is to convince the reader of the validity of your thoughts through a well-documented, coherent, and logically structured piece of writing.
 This is particularly important when proposing solutions to problems or delineating recommended courses of action.

 VIII.
 Thesis-Driven